reubecool070/weather_app/README.md

 ### `cd backend_api`

+### `npm install`

+Install all packages for backend

 ### `sudo apt install redis-server` // for redis in ubuntu

-For more info about install of redis, Open: (https://redis.io/docs/getting-started/installation/)
+For more info about installation of redis, Open: (https://redis.io/docs/getting-started/installation/)

 ### `npm run dev`